Welcome to the best marinade you’ll ever make!

 Silly easy thank you, And it’s tasty good!
 I marinated chicken breasts for the grill!
 Real good!

 This recipe was a lifesaver for me.
 Have been using the Goya brand for years.
 Recently moved to Valencia, Spain and thought it would be easy to find.
 Lots of Goya products here, but not this one.
 So, I made my own version of yours and actually like it even better.
-Maybe because I doubled up on the garlic and cumin :)
+Maybe because I doubled up on the garlic :)

 Looking forward to exploring the site for more inspiration.